NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

    400f1b: c3 retq
    ```

-   Although `c7 07 d4 48 89 c7` encodes `movl $0xc78948d4,(%rdi)` and  `d4 48 89 c7` represents the immediate `$0xc78948d4`, the byte sequence starts from  `48 89 c7` represents `movq %rax, %rdi`.
-They are followed by `c3` which encodes `retq`.
+   Although `c7 07 d4 48 89 c7` encodes `movl $0xc78948d4,(%rdi)` and  `d4 48 89 c7` represents the immediate `$0xc78948d4`, the byte sequence starts from `0x400f18` is  `48 89 c7` , which represents `movq %rax, %rdi`.
+They are followed by `c3` in the next line which encodes `retq`.
 Subsequently, they form a "gadget".
 We can exploit the vulnerability of this code by carrying out an attack.

 **(4) Errors**